tyjacobs/NewsFlow/README.md

 As of July 28 2015 the app is still missing a few of the requirements

-1. Display of detail view when offline
+1. Display of DETAIL view when offline (the main table view DOES display)
 2. Tests (supposed to be TDD but I am adding after the fact)
-3. Some bells and whistles I want to add, not in the requirements
+3. Some bells and whistles I want to add, beyond the requirements:
+   A. Sorting of the stories so the newest ones are on top
+   B. An action to archive a story (delete it from the list)
+   C. More customized detail view